turingschool-examples/challenges/wizarding_bank.markdown

 ````
 chase.transfer(person1, wells_fargo, 250)

-Bob does not have an account with Wells Fargo.
+Luna does not have an account with Wells Fargo.
 ````

 * There should be a method that tells us the current total cash in the bank.